 In the case of a candidate not being able to make their scheduled interview time for a valid reason, it is their responsibility to inform the Hiring Committee of the case at least 24 hours prior to the interview, unless extenuating circumstances exist.
 If such notice is given, the Hiring Committee shall accommodate a change in interview time.

-The validity of the reason for the request to move the scheduled interview is up to the discretion of the Chair of the Hiring Committee through consultation with the Vice President of Student Affairs and the Director of Human Resources.
+The validity of the reason for the request to move the scheduled interview is up to the discretion of the Chair of the Hiring Committee through consultation with the Vice President (dministration) or the Director of Human Resources.

 If notice has not been given, it is up to the discretion of the Chair of the Hiring Committee whether or not a replacement interview will be provided.
 Any decision made must remain constant for all applicants in a similar situation.